oguzhantasimaz/Shopping-Cart-REST-API/README.md

 - Create Bulk Category with CSV
 - Pagination
 - Logout Endpoint
+- Add query params to get all categories
+- Add query params to get all products
-- Add Admin Privilege for certain endpoints
+- DONE Add Admin Privilege for certain endpoints